 So we saved our money, cut expenses, pulled the kids out of school, and in December, 2014, went to live the lives intended for us.
 No use waiting for the kids to grow up.
 We had to seize the moment now, while we were still energetic and healthy.
 Also, we struggled to have our kids, and now that they were finally here, we wanted to spend as much quality time with them as we could.

-Over a four-month period leading up to our departure, we sold, gave away, or trashed 90 percent of our belongings–everything we had accumulated through 12 years of marriage and two kids, now ages 3 and 9—in exchange for what we expected would be the experience of a lifetime.
+Over a four-month period leading up to our departure, we got rid of 90 percent of our belongings–everything we had accumulated through 12 years of marriage and two kids, now ages 3 and 9—in exchange for what we expected would be the experience of a lifetime.
 We let go of our home, our school, our community, and said good-bye to our friends, an exhilarating yet scary experience.

 On December 28, 2014, with four large suitcases, four backpacks, and one “electronics” bag, we left California.
 We started our journey with the familiar, first traveling to Switzerland, where my husband is from, mostly to care for his ailing mother.
 After three months, we shed one suitcase by donating our winter clothes to refugees and headed to Spain for six weeks, staying mostly in Grenada and Barcelona, places we think we might live one day.
 After that, we headed back to the U.S. to fulfill my husband’s dream: to tour as many national parks in the western U.S. and Canada as we can in four months (while we still had our SUV and camping gear, stashed at a friend’s house).